 To better facilitate the processing of your application, please send the following supporting documents to email@example.com after submitting your online application form:

 - Working certificate(s)

-Applicants are required to provide the original copies for verification at Institute for Entrepreneurship (IfE) counter on the first day of lesson.
+Applicants are required to provide the original copies for verification at the Institute for Entrepreneurship (IfE) counter on the first day of the lesson.

 Please pay via one of the following methods within 3 working days after receiving a payment notification email: